WHAT I'M READING

 I am a self-confessed book-aholic!
 It has been said that "she doesn't read 'em, she INHALES 'em!" and that's probably correct!
 I have an eclectic taste, but after spending 25years in the corporate sector, reading for; qualifications, self-improvement, career progression, etc etc, I am now fully dedicated to Reading For Pleasure Only!
 Here are a selection of novels (and authors) that I have thoroughly enjoyed ...month by month.

 November 2025: Just one to recommend this month - and highly recommend! *"The Lost Bookshop" by Evie Woods.
 A quirky tale but it did something that few books do - it didn't allow me to race through!
 Rather, it said, 'pace yourself, Maureen, and enjoy this journey.'
-I did, and it was.
+I did, and it was indeed a journey.
 Loved it from start to finish.
 This month I've also read a few non-fiction books, well, ploughed through more like!
 None I want to recommend.

 October 2025: *"Mischance Creek" the latest novel from Gary Disher.
 A gripping new tale with Senior Constable Paul Hirschhausen - or Hirsch.
 The master of outback noir - is a truly fitting descriptor for this author. *"Bulldozed" by Niki Savva ( #note; I'm not 'recommending' this one - it's a political read and I was taken by the content but the writing style mightn't appeal to those who read novels.
 It's quite a 'dry' read and hard work in places.
 But it's a worthwhile read if you're politically minded - a decade of LNP leadership.) ... *This month I've also re-read a couple of books from the library that I'd forgotten I'd read!
 By another of my Fav authors - Barry Maitland - creator of the Brock & Kolla series of crime fiction. (and definitely recommended)